Information for Authors

 Manuscripts reporting results of studies are to include the following sections: abstract, introduction or background, methods, results, discussion and references.
 The abstract is to be brief (limited to 250 words) and factual, not descriptive.
 The abstract should be structured and labeled as follows: introduction or background, methods, results and conclusions.

 Figures and tables - Charts, graphs and tables should be created in Microsoft Word whenever possible.
 All photos and images which are not created in Word should be submitted as separate JPG, PNG, PDF or TIF files.
-Do not paste any images, figures, photos, charts, graphs or tables into a Word document.
+Do not paste any images, figures, photos, charts, graphs or tables into a Word document or PowerPoint.
 All figures should be referred to in the text of the manuscript.
 Materials from other sources must include written permission from the author and publisher.

 References are to be numbered consecutively in the order of appearance in the text and in the style of the ICMJE Recommendations (found on page 15 in the following link: http://www.icmje.org/icmje-recommendations.pdf ).
 Reference numbers are to be superscripts in-text.
 When placing a superscript, place the reference superscript after punctuation (the reference superscript should go after a period or comma, for example).
 Do not place reference numbers in parentheses or brackets.